pecknigel/learning-resources/open-tasks.md

 Create a procedure for setting up a new project.

+Only link the library nav if it’s not the current page.

 ## Design/CSS

 Improve the design for the academy library.
 Work with YAML, Jekyll static site generation and GitHub Pages.